The Most Important White Space On Your Entire LinkedIn Profile

 “Your LinkedIn Summary is the most important white space on your entire LinkedIn Profile”.
 Is what I wrote in a 2013 post featuring three highly engaging, well written, real-life LinkedIn summaries that were exceptional in every sense of the word.

-That post landed on the first page of google search (for LinkedIn summary examples) within days of me clicking publish and though I had no idea about SEO at the time, it turns out that almost everyone, millions of people in fact, were searching for exactly this kind of ‘lead by example’ advice back then and guess what?
+That post landed on the first page of google (for LinkedIn summary examples) within days of publishing and though I had no idea about SEO at the time, it turns out that almost everyone, millions of people in fact, were searching for exactly this kind of ‘lead by example’ advice back then and guess what?
 They’re still searching for it today.

-I’ve not written specifically for students on LinkedIn before, so if you’re a student or graduate reading this, or someone responsible for guiding/advising students or grads – I hope this is useful.
+I’ve not written specifically for students on LinkedIn before, so if you’re a student or graduate reading this, or someone responsible for guiding/advising students or grads – I hope you find this useful.

 (1) No summary